mdolidon/endlines/README.md

 Apple OSX users may get the binary from the `apple_osx_binary` directory.

-Linux and other POSIX users just download the repository and type `make`.
+Linux and other POSIX users just download the repository and type `sudo make install`.